 How Quickly Can I Learn Piano with Simply Piano?

+A Simply Piano Review would not be complete unless we discussed how quickly you can learn to play the piano by using the app.
 Simply Piano takes you through multiple courses, one at a time.
 If you are consistent and truly committed to learning to play the piano, you can start playing songs on your piano in as little as 2 weeks!
 People who’re already accustomed to piano basics can start playing the piano in a week’s time.
 Unlike piano learning classes, Simply Piano helps you learn to play the piano in literally no time!

 All you’ll need to start using the Simply Piano course is a mobile device or a tablet and a piano or keyboard.
 It is recommended that you use a tablet because the bigger screen size is more convenient while you’re practicing.
 As for the piano, you can use any piano you like; a keyboard, digital piano, or acoustic piano.
 The only thing that you need to make sure is that your piano has 88 weighted keys!
 So, once you’ve got an 88-key keyboard and a mobile device/ tablet on which you can download the Simply Piano app, you’re good to go!